boto/boto/docs/source/s3_tut.rst

    c. public-read-write: Owner gets FULL_CONTROL and the anonymous principal is granted READ and WRITE access.
    d. authenticated-read: Owner gets FULL_CONTROL and any principal authenticated as a registered Amazon S3 user is granted READ access.

-Currently, boto only supports the second method using canned access control policies.
-A future version may allow setting of arbitrary ACL's if there is sufficient demand.

-To set the ACL for a bucket, use the set_acl method of the Bucket object.
+To set a canned ACL for a bucket, use the set_acl method of the Bucket object.
 The argument passed to this method must be one of the four permissable canned policies named in the list CannedACLStrings contained in acl.py.
 For example, to make a bucket readable by anyone: